mcowger/apantli/README.md

 - **Interactive Playground** - Side-by-side model comparison with parallel streaming
 - **Web Dashboard** - Real-time monitoring with cost tracking and request history
 - **SQLite Storage** - Full request/response logging with automatic cost calculation
+- **Optional API Token Authentication** - Ultra-basic security for network sharing

 **Why Apantli?** Lighter alternative to LiteLLM's proxy (which requires Postgres and Docker).
 Runs entirely locally with no cloud dependencies.
 The Playground makes it easy to compare model outputs, evaluate prompts, and tune parameters across multiple providers simultaneously.

 > **⚠️ Security Notice**
 >
-> Apantli is designed for local use only and provides **no authentication or authorization**.
-Do not expose to the network without adding proper security controls.
-See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md#security-considerations) for details.
+> Apantli is designed for local use only.
+By default, it provides **no authentication**.
+For network exposure, enable API token authentication or implement additional security controls.
+See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md#security-considerations) and [SECURITY.md](SECURITY.md) for details.

 ## Usage